dovecot/documentation/source/admin_manual/debugging/crashes.rst

 Reporting crashes is usually best accompanied with a gdb backtrace as described in https://www.dovecot.org/bugreport.html

-Instead of crashing, there are have have been some rare bugs in Dovecot when some process could go into infinite loop, which causes the process to use 100% CPU.
+Instead of crashing, there have been some rare bugs in Dovecot when some process could go into infinite loop, which causes the process to use 100% CPU.

 If you detect such processes, it would be very helpful again to get a gdb backtrace of the running process: